WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 A minimum of `null` signals that no minimum value has been set.
 `TMinimumFormField` provides a default implementation of these three methods.

-{% include callout.html content="The implementing class has to validate the entered value against the minimum value manually." type="warning" %}
+!!! warning "The implementing class has to validate the entered value against the minimum value manually."

 #### `IMinimumLengthFormField` / `TMinimumLengthFormField`